This classic takeout Chinese dish is just as delicious as the restaurant version — but healthier.

 1/2 teaspoon ground ginger

-Stir in reserved pineapple chunks and scallions.
-Cook 1 minute and remove from heat.
-Serve with brown rice.
+Stir in the pineapple and green onions.
+Cook 1 minute.
+Remove from the heat.

 Tip: Sugar snap peas, a cross between garden peas and snow peas, can also be used in the recipe.
-Just note that they take a little longer to cook and to add a few minutes of sautéing time before incorporating the pork.
+They take a little longer to cook so start cooking them a few minutes before you add the pork.

 Cooking in Color